 That may seem more appealing now, but believe me, there are good bosses out there who make work a lot of fun.

-On the other hand.
+On the other hand

 If you feel a calling to make a change in your life because you want to do work you’re passionate about, you should go for it.